Guardians vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- The Guardians have played as the underdog in five of their past 10 games and have gone 1-4 in those contests.
+- In five games as the underdog over the last 10 matchups, the Guardians have posted a mark of 1-4.

-- In their last 10 games with an over/under, the Guardians and their opponents have combined to eclipse the total just once.
+- In their last 10 matchups with a total posted by sportsbooks, the Guardians and their opponents are 1-8-1 when it comes to hitting the over.

-- The Guardians' previous 10 matchups have not had a spread set by oddsmakers.
-The average over/under established by sportsbooks in Cleveland's past five games has been 8, a streak in which the Guardians and their opponents have gone under every time.
+- Bookmakers have not posted a runline in any of the Guardians' past 10 games.

 Guardians Betting Records & Stats